getify/Functional-Light-JS/manuscript/ch5.md

 ### Evading Effects

-When the nature of the side effect to be dealt with is a mutation of a direct input value (object, array, etc) via reference, we can again create an interface function to interact with instead of the original impure function.
+When the nature of the side effect to be dealt with is a mutation of a direct input value (object, array, etc.) via reference, we can again create an interface function to interact with instead of the original impure function.

 Consider: